Vivian-Lopez/Three.js-Next.js-Experiment/README.md

-# Three.js-Next.js-expirement
+# React-Three-Fiber
-In this repo, I'm experimenting with using Three.js in Next.js to create a React app that has 3D objects.
+In this repo, I'm experimenting with using Three.js in Next.js with the react-three-fiber library to create a React app that has 3D objects.

 3D cube that can be rotated: